UbhiTS/AspNetCoreRateLimitRegex/README.md

 8. API Quota Exceeded Message ...
 ```

-If the `ProtectUrlUnmatched` is false then all the matched paths will count under their own seperate limits.
+If the `ProtectUrlUnmatched` is false then all the matched paths will count under their own separate limits.
 E.g.
-`get:/api/values/.*/Users/list` matches all the below and each path can be called 5 times in 5 minutes regardless of the caller.
+`get:/api/values/.*/Users/list` matches all the below API calls and each url path can be called 5 times in 5 minutes regardless of the caller.
 ```
 1. get:/api/values/microsoft/Users/list
 2. get:/api/values/microsoft/Users/list